fallback

 20 things about Google - Thing 08 - Google loves You Tube and so should you!

-on August 11, 2017 at 3:00pm |Updated on February 2, 2024 at 2:44pm
+on August 11, 2017 at 3:00pm |Updated on July 11, 2025 at 6:44pm

 Everyone’s talking about video for their websites!
-You simply must do it yourself and here’s why!
+You simply must do it yourself and here’s why.

 1. Keep it real.
 It’s really nice to have a slick corporate video but what tends to be most popular are the “How to” videos, which usually consist of one person in front of their mobile phone, freely giving away information that will help others.